chuanqisun/blog/src/posts/20250727-future-of-design.md

 A teacher with decades of classroom experience can now prototype an educational app by describing pedagogical goals.
 A nurse can create patient tracking tools that reflect real clinical workflows.
 A chef can design an inventory system that thinks in terms of mise en place, not spreadsheet cells.

 AI requires us to reframe the job displacement argument.
 What if everyone can become their own designer, crafting tools perfectly fitted to their needs without intermediaries translating their vision through layers of abstraction.

-## Revisiting End-User Programming

-End-user programming has historically failed for three reasons:

-1. The skill threshold remained high.
-2. Documentation was poor, written by engineers for engineers.
-3. Data and application ecosystems remained locked in proprietary silos.

-Large language models address the first two constraints.
-Natural language interfaces lower skill requirements dramatically.
-AI can generate documentation on demand, tailored to the user's level of understanding.
-But the ecosystem problem requires fresh thinking.

-We need an open platform where people can build, run, share, and remix applications.
-This platform would support new types of professionals and markets: domain specialists who create toolkits for their fields; coaches who help users shape their environments through human-AI interaction; and meta-tool builders creating tools that help others create tools.

 ## Learning To Make, Making To Learn